-The application states that Westwood is "a neighborhood that is both vulnerable to displacement and in need of investment that would allow the existing community to thrive.
+Westwood is a neighborhood that is both vulnerable to displacement and in need of investment that would allow the existing community to thrive.
 As Denver continues to grow, this warrants the introduction of a mix of uses which are not allowed in its current zoning.
-The E-MX-3 zone district supports a growing population that can walk, bike, or use public transit to neighborhood amenities, entertainment, retail, and services".
-As the property is located in a community corridor on a mixed-use arterial in an area where growth should to be directed, the proposed rezoning is justified.
+The E-MX-3 zone district supports a growing population that can walk, bike, or use public transit to neighborhood amenities, entertainment, retail, and services.
+As the property is located in a community corridor on a mixed-use collector in an area where growth should to be directed, the proposed rezoning is justified.